NebulousLabs/Sia/Consensus.md

   breakthroughs in areas like verification speed, ring signatures, etc.

   Allowed algorithms:
-	ed25519: The identifier must match the string "ed25519".
+	ed25519: The specifier must match the string "ed25519".
 The public key must be encoded into 32 bytes.
 Signatures and public keys will need to follow the ed25519 specification.
 More information can be found at ed25519.cr.yp.to

-	entropy: The identifier must match the string "entropy".
+	entropy: The specifier must match the string "entropy".
 The signature will always be invalid.
 This provides a way to add entropy buffers to SpendCondition objects to protect low entropy information, while being able to prove that the entropy buffers are invalid public keys.